 Oak trees will alternate between heavy and light years, but they’ll drop acorns on your yard every fall.
-It’s a treat for the squirrels which bury them with abandon, but can be annoying to any homeowner with a landscaping plan.
+It’s a treat for the squirrels which bury them with abandon, but it can be annoying to any homeowner with a landscaping plan.
 Acorns sprout easily and quickly, and within a month you’ll see dozens of baby trees poking up from the grass, which must be pulled by hand.
-Getting rid of them is a priority, so you may be wondering can you compost acorns.
+Getting rid of them is a priority, so you may be wondering if you can compost acorns.

 Not only do acorns compost, but they add an important ingredient, protein or brown compost layers, to the complete compost mix.
 The secret to successfully composting acorns is in the way you prepare them ahead of time.

 In order for compost ingredients to completely decay into usable compost, the pile must contain four things: green ingredients, brown ingredients, soil, and water.
 Green ingredients are those with more moisture, such as grass clippings or kitchen waste.
 The brown ingredients are drier types like branches, shredded paper, and, of course, acorns.

 Each ingredient adds different nutrients to the compost.
 When combined, they make an almost perfect soil conditioner and plant food.
 For a mix with a lot of green ingredients, a layer of acorns in the compost pile is an important addition, as maintaining a proper balance between browns and greens is vital.

 Using acorns as compost begins with breaking down the shells.
 The tough outer shell of the acorn takes years to break down naturally, but you can speed the process along.
 Gather all the acorns from your yard and spread them over the driveway.
 If you have a small amount, smash them with a hammer to crack them open and expose the meat inside.
 For larger, more normal acorn harvests, run them over with the car a few times until all the shells are cracked and the insides start to mash.
 Scrape the resulting mix from the driveway to add to the compost pile.